mvult/tsbWriter/README.md

 slowWriter := getSlowWriter()

 //Wraps slowWriter with an unbounded thread-safe buffer, allowing a much slower downstream connection to write at its leisure.
-By adding a name, prompts writer to report on buffer size and total written periodically. tsbWriter := NewTSBWriter(slowWriter, 1024, "HTTP to external cache")
+By adding a name, prompts writer to report on buffer size and total written periodically. tsbWriter := NewWriter(slowWriter, 1024, "HTTP to external cache")

 buf := make([]byte, 1024)
 var n int